open/close all folders

 - The Thief series has the Keeper Glyphs of the Order of the Keepers.
 Public signs in the third game also hints at the world of the series using a different script to any real world one, even though all in-game texts and readables are rendered in Latin scrip to the reader.

 - In The Legend of Zelda: The Wind Waker the Hylian language appears in text as a Artificial Script.
 In the second playthrough, Link can comprehend the Hylian language, or it becomes legible to the player at the very least.
 Or you can take the time to translate them yourself.
+The Legend of Zelda: Twilight Princess and The Legend of Zelda: Skyward Sword also have their own Hylian scripts, while The Legend of Zelda: Breath of the Wild has an Ancient Sheikah script.

 - Not an alphabet, but in Riven, you have to learn the base-25 D'ni numerals to solve some puzzles.